Coffee-Code-Philly-Accelerator/coffee_and_code_philly_dot_com/README.md

 npm install
 ```

 If you encounter an error due to not having npm installed, make sure to install Node.js.

+### Configure the Backend

-2. Authenticate with Firebase
+1. Authenticate with Firebase

 The backend of this project is hosted on Firebase.
 To duplicate the application in your local environment, you need to authenticate with Firebase.
 a.
 Install the Firebase CLI